 This remarkable round-trip by modern cogwheel railway has long been one of Europe's top holiday attractions.
 The Kleine Scheidegg Railway Station is situated right at the foot of the notorious Eiger North Face.

-City Excursions in Wengen
+City Excursions from Wengen

 Bern – Switzerland's Captivating Capital